mat-docs/atlas.dev.docs/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Telemetry Visualisation for Motorsport and engineering" image : "images/atlas_shoulder_view.jpg" content : |
+  title : "Telemetry Visualisation for Motorsport and Engineering" image : "images/atlas_shoulder_view.jpg" content : |
    McLaren ATLAS is a vital tool for engineering projects with demanding telemetry requirements.